Jivasbr/My-Portfolio-Site/README.md

 2. 07/10/2022 - I decided to replace the dark/light mode buttons with a switch instead.

+3. 07/20/2022 - Implemented a tab system with Javascript for content navigation.

+   * Adjustments needed to optimize the buttons in the dark theme.